rinial/HeroesArena/README.md

 Everything is controlled by a mouse 🖱️.

-- Each turn you have a certain number of move and action points💎, which you can spend on movement, attacking other characters or activating your special abilities.
+- Each turn you have a certain number of move and action points 💎, which you can spend on movement, attacking other characters or activating your special abilities.
 - The map is randomly generated, including the terrain and items, such as potions.
 - Don't forget to use the terrain and spend your points mindfully!